MatthewGerber/rlai/docs/case_studies/inverted_pendulum.md

 of moving the cart to the left when the pole is tilted slightly to the left depends on the pole's angular velocity.
 If the pole is already swinging back to upright, then moving the cart left might be unnecessary or even harmful.
 If the pole is swinging left, then moving the cart left is probably a good idea.
-More generally, the value of a particular action vis-a-vis a state variable depends on the context, that is, on the other state variables.
+More generally, the value of a particular action vis-à-vis a state variable depends on the context, that is, on the other state variables.
 The approach taken here is to form statistical interactions of the state variables with a small set of [contexts](https://github.com/MatthewGerber/rlai/blob/36b755098e75dd1222a802933075db2ab889b29c/src/rlai/environments/openai_gym.py#L519) that differentiate the state-action values.
 When fitting the model, the state variables are